DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-ab-testing-service-and-results-to-date.md

 ![A bar chart comparing the response rates for the control and treatment.](/uploads/versions/ab-ttx-results---x----715-414x---.PNG)

 <figcaption>The rate of response to the new letter (treatment) was 17% higher than the response rate for the old letter.
 We are 90% confidant that our new letter improved response rates with p=.0515</figcaption>

+### Client Details

+#### Client Team

+insert list

+#### Testimonial

+Conducting an A/B Test with DataScienceSF was a great experience for the Office of the Treasurer & Tax Collector.
+They connected us with the Behavioral Insights Team through the What Works Cities initiative.
+We had training from the state of the industry in using behavioral insights for government work.
+They expertly facilitated a process where our team quickly learned the major elements of the EAST principles and rapidly put them into practice.
+We are incorporating A/B testing and behavioral insights into our future communications with taxpayers and look forward to making more evidence-based decisions.